YottaDB/YDBDoc/GTMAdminOps/dse.rst

 | W[CINIT]                | \-                                                                                  | \-                                                                         |
 +-------------------------+-------------------------------------------------------------------------------------+----------------------------------------------------------------------------+

-\* Use these qualifiers only with instructions from YottaDB/FIS.
+\* Use these qualifiers only with instructions from YottaDB.